redis/redis-doc/topics/sponsors.md

 * [Brad Jasper](http://bradjasper.com/)
 * [Mrkris](http://www.mrkris.com/)

-We are grateful to [VMware](http://vmware.com) and to the companies and people that donated to the Redis project.
+We are grateful to [Pivotal](http://gopivotal.com), [VMware](http://vmware.com) and to the other companies and people that donated to the Redis project.
 Thank you.

 The Redis.io domain is kindly donated to the project by [I Want My Name](http://iwantmyname.com).